spiral/docs/basics/quick-start.md

 > sorters (`http://localhost:8080/posts?paginate[page]=2`).

 ### View Post
-To view post and all of it's comments, create new controller method in `PostController`.
+To view post and all of its comments, create a new controller method in `PostController`.
 Load post manually via repository to preload all author and comment information.

 ```php